Colebym/HopeScan/README.md

 Basic TCP Port Scanner in Python

-A beginner-friendly yet fully functional TCP port scanner that scans an IPv4 address for open ports (1–1024), validates user input, and measures scan duration.
+A beginner-friendly, yet fully functional TCP port scanner that scans an IPv4 address for open ports (1–1024), validates user input, and measures scan duration.

 ---------